Discovering the Ethereum2 P2P Network: Conclusion And Future Work

-In this paper we have presented some of the information that can be gathered transparently with our network monitoring tool, Armiarma, directly showing a perception of the network, allowing us to get a better overview of the Eth2 network state.
-The presented analysis shows the status of the recently launched Eth2 main net, that, as on the date of writing this paper, is experiencing a healthy behaviour.
+In this paper, we have presented some of the results we extracted from the Eth2 p2p network analysis.
+The collected information, transparently gathered with our network monitoring tool Armiarma, allowed us to get a solid overview of the network state.
+Our results show the healthy behavior in the network but also some concerns regarding decentralization.

-Overall, we can see the large amount of information that the Armiarma analyser can produce while checking the internal behaviour of different clients in the network.
-While in this case we mostly focus on different clients, we could also search for differences between versions of the same client and therefore track long term improvements in the clients development.
+The introduced study identified certain geographical, client, and possible IP/Entities centralization degrees that could mean a potential hazard at any point of the networks' performance.
+This work intends to report the inconsistencies that the network is facing on its path towards this new Eth2.

-Both Rumor and Armiarma are tools with a huge potential that are still on a development stage.
-As future work, we would like to keep contributing to the development of Rumor and keep improving Armiarma as well.
-In particular, we plan to increase the customization level of the host, increase the Eth2 functionalities, develop a GossipSub protocol modification customized for Armiarma analyzer and increase the range of metrics we are gathering.
+Even though the presented analysis provided meaningful network insights about the Ethereum2 networks' topology, we are aware of the current limitations that the Armiarma tool has.
+Our future plan is to extend the analysis with a deeper track of the received messages, optimize the currently used methods to achieve a larger number of identified peers, and upgrade the tool towards a distributed crawling strategy that would allow us to perceive more accurate peer information.